jkguiang/genesis/production/README.md

 Otherwise, we will have to make a new generic fragment, taking care to place `sed` placeholders where appropriate.
 In the example case we have been using, `fragment.py` is sufficient.
 Now, we want to selectively copy the parts of this shell script that we need.
-We can look at the scripts in the `scripts` directory for examples.
+By stringing these together, we can create and run all of the psets that we need for a given production campaign.
-By stringing these together, we can create all of the psets that we need for a given production campaign.
+Then, we can submit Condor jobs to ultimately run everything.
-Then, we can submit Condor jobs to ultimately run all of the steps.
+We can look at the scripts in the `scripts/RunIISummer20UL18` directory as an example.

 When we reach the DIGIPremix step, we notice this `cmsDriver.py` parameter:
 ```